jjvanzon/Circular-Language-Spec/spec/introduction.md

 Consider how an employee looks to a customer and how to a coworker.
 The employee will do certain things for a coworker and other things for a customer.
 The employee has two *interfaces*.
 It depends on the party referring to the employee, which interface they get to see.
 Even though both parties are referring to the same person, this person will do different things for them.

 Objects have a similar cabability: they can also have separate interfaces.
-Interfaces group object members together.

 <img src="images/Circle%20Language%20Spec%20Introduction.018.jpeg" width="400" />